metaopt/torchopt/README.md

 - **Efficient**: TorchOpt provides (1) CPU/GPU acceleration differentiable optimizer (2) RPC-based distributed training framework (3) Fast Tree Operations, to largely increase the training efficiency for bi-level optimization problems.

 Beyond differentiable optimization, TorchOpt can also be regarded as a functional optimizer that enables [JAX-like](https://github.com/google/jax) composable functional optimizer for PyTorch.
-With TorchOpt, users can easily conduct neural network optimization in PyTorch with functional style optimizer, similar to [Optax](https://github.com/deepmind/optax) in JAX.
+With TorchOpt, users can easily conduct neural network optimization in PyTorch with a functional style optimizer, similar to [Optax](https://github.com/deepmind/optax) in JAX.

 --------------------------------------------------------------------------------